- Centipedes and Millipedes

 - Stored Product Pests

-Check pets frequently for the presence of ticks.
-Ticks may also bite and feed on human blood and they usually attach themselves to the body near constricted areas (belt lines) or climb to the head.
+Check yourself and your pets frequently for the presence of ticks.
+Ticks usually attach themselves to the body near constricted areas such as belt lines, socks, shoes, in between toes, or climb to the head.
 At certain times of the year they may gather in large numbers on exterior walls or enter the home through cracks around windows and doors.

-In addition to creating annoyance and discomfort, ticks are efficient carriers of many diseases of humans and pets.
-They are second only to mosquitoes in the number of diseases they inflict on man, and are the number one cause for disease in domestic animals.
-Disease associated with ticks include: Lyme disease, Rocky Mountain Spotted Fever, typhus, rickettsial pox, relapsing fever, and others.
+In addition to creating annoyance and discomfort, ticks can vector many diseases to humans or our companion animals, and are the number one cause for disease in domestic animals.
+Disease associated with ticks include: Lyme disease, rocky mountain spotted fever, typhus, rickettsia pox, relapsing fever, and others.

 Avoiding tick-infested areas is the best approach, but precautions can be taken by wearing long-sleeved shirts, long pants, and hats in these areas.
 Light-colored clothing should be worn to make ticks easier to see, and pants should be tucked into socks or boots to prevent them from getting under the pants leg.
-Tick repellants can be applied to the outside of clothing, particularly the pants leg.
+Insect or tick repellants can also be applied to the outside of clothing, particularly the pants leg.

-Keeping weeds mowed will also help prevent a problem, and reducing brush and small trees in rural areas is beneficial.
+Keeping grass or weeds mowed and reducing brush and small trees in rural areas is beneficial to reduce the ability of ticks to ‘quest’ and attach to their hosts.

-A professional treatment is the best way to control ticks in a given area.
-Cook’s Pest Control offers professional treatment for the control of ticks.
-Our technicians are thoroughly trained to address your tick problems.
+Cook’s Pest Control offers expert treatment for the control of ticks, and our pest management professionals are thoroughly trained to address your tick issues.

 - Ticks enter a home mainly through dogs and cats that play in wooded areas.